Don't Talk to Police: https://www.youtube.com/watch?v=6wXkI4t7nuc

 Naw, bro.
 It's by design.
 I'd rather not get into the US's extensive history of states rights vs. federal goverment, but you have to appreciate the fact that it's even possible for a state to independently and legally override a federal law.

-> trying to get different kinds of people to agree to the same laws at the same time.
+Not nearly as much of a disaster as trying to get different kinds of people to agree to the same laws at the same time.

 That seems inevitable, even two people won't agree on an entire body of laws.